Jun P. Espina 4 min read

 Jesus Christ: Who is He?

 Who is Jesus Christ and why is He either worshiped or hated?
 Well, no single person on earth is truly qualified to answer this question.
-Conceived by Mary, He was without a human father.
+As conceived by Mary, He was without a human father.
 The Holy Bible is our primary source of information about Christ.
-Says Micah 5:2 (NASB), “But as for you, Bethlehem Ephrathah, Too little to be among the clans of Judah, From you One will go forth for Me to be ruler in Israel.
+Micah 5:2 (NASB) says, “But as for you, Bethlehem Ephrathah, Too little to be among the clans of Judah, From you One will go forth for Me to be ruler in Israel.
 His goings forth are from long ago, From the days of eternity.”
-Jesus existed already before His birth by Mary!
+Jesus existed before Mary gave birth to Him!

 Christ is Immanuel

-Bible scholars agree that the above verse speaks of Jesus Christ whose “goings forth are from long ago, From the days of eternity.”
-It means therefore that before Christ became a human being like us, He already existed from the days of eternity.
-No single religious leader throughout history has the same claim of deity.
-Wrote Prophet Isaiah around 700 years before the birth of Christ that “the Lord Himself will give you a sign: Behold, a virgin will be with child and bear a son, and she will call His name Immanuel.”
+Bible scholars agree that the above verse speaks of Jesus Christ, whose “goings forth are from long ago, From the days of eternity.”
+Before Christ became a human being like us, He existed from “the days of eternity.”
+No single religious leader throughout history has had the same claim of deity.
+The Prophet Isaiah wrote around 700 years before the birth of Christ that “the Lord Himself will give you a sign: Behold, a virgin will be with child and bear a son, and she will call His name Immanuel.”
 (Is.
-7:14) In Matthew Chapter 1 and verse 23 it is written about Christ that “‘THEY SHALL CALL HIS NAME IMMANUEL,’ which translated means, ‘GOD WITH US’.”
+7:14) In Matthew, Chapter 1 and verse 23, it is written about Christ that “‘THEY SHALL CALL HIS NAME IMMANUEL,’ which translated means, ‘GOD WITH US’.”

 READ MORE: Doubted God’s Word and Sincerity

 The Enemies of Christ and the Demand for Truth